Rust unit testing: test types

 }

-In this way, we can remove the implementation of the Drop trait and use a regular assertion.
+In this way, we can remove the Drop trait implementation and use a regular assertion.

 let weapon = WeaponDouble::new();